-At the end of each semester, our college conducts a performance appraisal system for teaching staff through a joint effort between the Internal Quality Assurance Cell and the college management.
-The assessment on each staff is done by Principal, management and students objectively by serving a questionnaire with a scale of 1-5 indicating 'very weak to very good'.
-After receiving the feedback from the above three persons, it is statistically analysed and findings are reported to the secretary who in turn enlightens the staffs individually with appreciation and suggestions for improvement.
+At the conclusion of each semester, our college implements a comprehensive performance appraisal system for the teaching staff, conducted collaboratively by the Internal Quality Assurance Cell and college management.
+The evaluation involves a thorough assessment by the Principal, management, and students, facilitated through a questionnaire.
+Once feedback is collected from these three stakeholders, it undergoes statistical analysis, and the findings are reported to the secretary.
+The secretary then provides individual feedback to the staff, acknowledging their strengths and offering constructive suggestions for improvement.

-Performance appraisal for non-teaching staff
+Performance appraisal for non- teaching staff

-The secretary of our college conducts the performance appraisal of non-teaching staff by gathering information from both teaching staff and students through oral feedback.
-After collating and critically analysing the gathered information, the secretary communicates the performance evaluation of each non-teaching staff member in writing to them.

-Secondly, a questionnaire is administered among the students and the information is collected on various aspects.
-The final findings are shared with the individuals followed by the group interaction session.
-In summary, the college maintains a regular system of both oral and written feedback mechanism.
+The secretary of our college oversees the performance appraisal of non-teaching staff by soliciting feedback from both teaching staff and students through verbal interactions.
+Following the gathering and critical analysis of this information, the secretary communicates a written performance evaluation to each non-teaching staff member.
+Additionally, a questionnaire is distributed among the students to collect insights on various aspects.
+The final results are shared individually, followed by a group interaction session.
+In essence, the college maintains a regular system employing both oral and written feedback mechanisms to ensure a comprehensive performance appraisal process.

-File Description Documents Proforma used for performance appraisal for teaching and non- teaching staff with seal and signature of the Principal View File Performance Appraisal Report of any three teaching and three non- teaching staff with seal and signature of the Principal View File Any other relevant information View File
+File Description Documents Proforma used for performance appraisal for teaching and non- teaching staff with seal and signature of the Principal View File Performance Appraisal Report of any three teaching and three non-teaching staff with seal and signature of the Principal View File Any other relevant information View File